mkcyoung/deep-green-space/README.md

 ![](figs/GVI%20DeepLabV3.gif)

 ## Acknowledgements
-This was the final project for the course CS 6955:Deep Learning, taught by Berton Earnshaw at the University of Utah.
-Jiuying Han and Andrew Campbell created this project with me, and Jiuying made the map showing the GVI for each census block in SLC.
+This was my final project for the course CS 6955: Deep Learning, taught by Berton Earnshaw at the University of Utah.
+Jiuying Han and Andrew Campbell were my teammates for this project, and they implemented PSPNet and an FCNet respectively.
+Additionally, Jiuying created the map showing the GVI distribution across the SLC census blocks.